Juan Carlos Arce

-Juan Carlos Arce Justiniano (born 10 April 1985) is a Bolivian professional footballer who plays as a forward or winger for the Bolivia national team.
+Juan Carlos Arce Justiniano (born 10 April 1985) is a retired Bolivian professional footballer who played as a forward or winger.
+His last professional club was Blooming in the Bolivian first division.

 Club career

 Oriente Petrolero

 Born in Santa Cruz de la Sierra, Arce started his career at Bolivia's famous youth academy Academia Tahuichi.
 In 2003 aged 18, Arce signed for Bolivian Primera División club Oriente Petrolero.
 In his debut season Arce played fifteen games scoring two goals and won the 2003 Copa Aerosur in the process.
 Following his debut season, Arce played forty four games in 2004 – cementing his position in the first team – scoring seven goals and helped the team to a Semi-finals finish in the Copa Aerosur.

 Arce played fifteen games, scoring just three during the 2009 opening start to the season.

 After less than one year after leaving the club, Arce returned and played two more season including both 2011 Bolivian Premera División and 2011–12 Bolivian Primera División.
 Arce scored six goals in his remaining seasons with the club playing only twenty three games.
 Arce played a total of 170 games for Albiverdes scoring 30 goals.